 Employers who hire new employees entering into the labour market, who have less than 92 days of employment history in the 275 days before this employment, do not have to pay social contribution tax for the component of gross salary that does not exceed the designated national minimum wage.
-The standard rate of 17.5% is payable on all gross salary in excess of the threshold.
+The standard rate of 15.5% is payable on all gross salary in excess of the threshold.
 This benefit is available during the first two years of employment.
-In the third year, the benefit is 8.75% on the minimum wage.
+In the third year, the benefit is 7.75% on the minimum wage.

 - A 5-year reduction to social contribution tax is available for women with at least 3 children entering to the labour market.
-In the first 3 years, 0% social contributions tax is payable on gross salary up until the designated national minimum wage, which then increases to 8.75% in the 4-5years. - An allowance reducing social contribution tax is available for up to HUF 500,000 gross salary for employees with PhD or higher degree, working in R&D positions.
-The rate of the allowance is 17.5%.
-For employees who are also PhD students, the rate of allowance is 8.75% and it is applicable for up to HUF 200,000 of the salary.
-For other employees who directly participate in R&D activities, the allowance is 8.75% of that part of the salary which is directly attributed to R&D activities. - An allowance reducing social contribution tax is available for unskilled workers and agricultural workers.
-The rate of the allowance is 8.75% and it is applicable for the amount up to the minimum wage. - An allowance reducing social contribution tax is available for employees with changed working ability (handicapped employees).
-The rate of the allowance is 17.5% and it is applicable for the amount up to the double of the minimum wage. - An allowance reducing social contribution tax is available for public employees.
-The rate of the allowance is 8.75% and it is applicable for the amount up to 130% of the guaranteed wage valid for public employees. - An allowance reducing social contribution tax is available for civil servants who were dismissed within 5 years from retirement age.
-The rate of the allowance is 17.5% and it is applicable for the amount up to four times of the minimum wage.
+In the first 3 years, 0% social contributions tax is payable on gross salary up until the designated national minimum wage, which then increases to 7.75% in the 4-5 years. - An allowance reducing social contribution tax is available for up to HUF 500,000 gross salary for employees with PhD or higher degree, working in R&D positions.
+The rate of the allowance is 15.5%.
+For employees who are also PhD students, the rate of allowance is 7.75% and it is applicable for up to HUF 200,000 of the salary.
+For other employees who directly participate in R&D activities, the allowance is 7.75% of that part of the salary which is directly attributed to R&D activities. - An allowance reducing social contribution tax is available for unskilled workers and agricultural workers.
+The rate of the allowance is 7.75% and it is applicable for the amount up to the minimum wage. - An allowance reducing social contribution tax is available for employees with changed working ability (handicapped employees).
+The rate of the allowance is 15.5% and it is applicable for the amount up to the double of the minimum wage. - An allowance reducing social contribution tax is available for public employees.
+The rate of the allowance is 7.75% and it is applicable for the amount up to 130% of the guaranteed wage valid for public employees.